|

 1286

-The Royal Bishop of Trent enfeoffs the Lords of Rottenburg with the Court of Kaltern
+The Prince-Bishop of Trento rewards the Lords of Rottenburg with the Court of Kaltern

 1536

-Kaltern’s "Kesselwappen" (copper kettle coat of arms) is documented for the first time
+Kaltern’s ‘pot coat of arms’ is proved for the first time

 1639